mhus/z-mhus-web/docs/readme.md

 The most even small web presences and portals need to have multiple content for the sam node structure.
 Requirements are multiple language support or different pages for guest and logged in users.

-This means a navigaton node refers depending of the user request to differen content.
+This means a navigation node refers depending of the user request to different content.
 Again needs to be save for changing the node structure.

 ### Structure stability

-One of the main underlaying problems is the stability of the structure.
+One of the main underlying problems is the stability of the structure.
 What happens if the navigation node structure changes.
 This case happens very often and can produce a lot of extra work and hidden trouble for the editors and unhappy users.

 ### Changeability

 Every discussed topic should be done in another way too.
-Plugable components offer the possibility to change the behavior for everything.
+Pluggable components offer the possibility to change the behavior for everything.